 No matter how you do it, your digital signs need to be engaging above all else.
 Once you’ve satisfied that requirement, then you can begin fine-tuning the screens so that they address your other goals as well.

 Designing engaging, informative, and compelling digital signage displays can be hard.
-But choosing the right software platform can make it easier.
+But choosing the right software platform or a reliable digital signage consultant can make it easier.
 That’s why you should use UPshow.